-- Program title. - Names, affiliations, and contact information of the program organizers. - Detailed description of the proposed program, including (a) the format of the proposed program; (b) an explanation of the overall goal of the program; (c) a description of how diversity is achieved by the program's speakers, content, and/or structure; and (d) if applicable, an indication that one or more speakers will be selected from a call for participants. - Names, titles, and affiliations of speakers to be invited including links to or copies of their curricula vitae.
+- Program title. - Names, affiliations, and contact information of the proposal's organizers. - Detailed description of the proposed program, including: - The format of the proposed program. - An explanation of the overall goal of the program. - A description of how diversity is achieved by the program's speakers, content, and/or structure. - If applicable, an indication that one or more speakers will be selected from a call for participants. - Names, titles, and affiliations of speakers to be invited, including links to or copies of their curricula vitae.
 The number of speakers per program or Symposium panel should be limited to a maximum of four, plus one moderator.
 Discussion Groups typically have between eight and twelve discussants.
 Speakers should represent a mix of institutional affiliations. - If applicable, proposals should name the journal or edited volume that will be publishing any papers that are presented.

-Program organizers should take the AALS core value of diversity into account when developing their proposals and identifying speakers.
-Relevant diversity considerations include but are not limited to speakers' gender; race; years of teaching experience; faculty status (i.e., junior/senior faculty, tenured/tenuretrack/clinical/non-tenure-track faculty); type of law school; geographic location; and viewpoint.
-To further diverse viewpoints, proposals should include speakers who will represent a range of philosophical, ideological, doctrinal, and/or methodological perspectives on the program topic as framed.
+When developing proposals and identifying speakers, program organizers should consider the AALS core value of diversity.
+Relevant considerations include, but are not limited to, gender, race, years of teaching experience, faculty status (junior/senior faculty, tenured/tenure-track/clinical/non-tenure-track faculty), type of law school, geographic location, and viewpoint of the speakers.
+To ensure diverse viewpoints, proposals should feature speakers who represent a range of philosophical, ideological, doctrinal, and methodological perspectives on the program topic.

 The scheduled program time should be used only for the academic discussion itself; if there is any "business" to take care of (e.g., discussion of whether to form a new AALS section or combine with an existing section), those discussions should take place outside of the allotted programming time.
-Examples of successful proposals submitted in prior years are available online.